dssg/repo-scraper/README.md

 Briefly speaking, `check-folder` lists all files below a folder and applies regular expressions to look for passwords/IPs.
 Given that a blind search would never end (for example, if the repo constans a 50MB csv file), some filters are applied before the regular expressions are matched:

-* File size.
+* File size - If file is bigger than 1MB, ignore it but print a warning
-* Extension.
+* Extension - If extension is not allowed, ignore file but print a warning.
+(See [NOTES](NOTES.md) to know why extension is used instead of mimetype)
-* Base64.
+* Base64. - If file contains Base64 data, remove it.
+Many plain-text formats (such as Jupyter notebooks embed data in Base64 format.
+Applying regex to such files is never going to end)

 `check-repo` works in a slightly different way, one obvious way to check git history is to checkout each commit and apply `check-folder`.
 That approach would be really slow since the script would be checking the same files many times.
 Instead, `check-repo` checks out the first commit, runs `check-folder` there and then, moves up one commit at a time and uses `git diff` to get only the difference between each consecutive pair of commits.

-As in `check-folder`, the script applies some filters before applying regular expressions, to prevent getting stuck on big files:
+As in `check-folder`, the script applies some filters before applying regular expressions to prevent getting stuck on big files, note that in this case we are not dealing with files, but with the `git diff` output, and that prevents us to check for file size directly:

-* Number of lines.
+* Number of lines -
-* Number of characters.
+* Number of characters -
-* Extension.
+* Extension - If extension is not allowed, ignore file but print a warning.
+(See [NOTES](NOTES.md) to know why extension is used instead of mimetype)
-* Base64.
+* Base64 - Remove Base64 code.

 The project has some limitations see [NOTES](NOTES.md) file for information regarding the design of the project and how that limits what the library is able to detect.